denizyuret/Knet.jl/docs/install.rst

 ..
 TODO: register the Knet package for Pkg.add("Knet")

 Some Knet examples use additional packages such as ArgParse, Compat, and GZip.
-GPU support requires CUDArt, CUDNN.
-These are not required by Knet, you can install them manually when needed using Pkg.add("PkgName").
+GPU support requires CUDArt and CUDNN.
+JLD is used for File I/O. These are not required by Knet, you can install them manually when needed using Pkg.add("PkgName").

 If you have a GPU machine, you may need to type ``Pkg.build("Knet")`` to compile the Knet GPU kernels.
 If you do not have a GPU machine,